lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

         );
     END LOOP;
 ```
-We need to set the number format for the fourth column, Salary.
+We need to set the number format for the fourth data column, Salary.
 We could have created a style that included the number format
 and selectively used it with *setTableColumnProperties* above.
-Since
-it is a sheet level property, it applies to the header rows too, but
-since they are strings and not numbers, it doesn't matter.

 So far I've been choosing to set the date, timestamp and number formats separately
 from the the styles.

+Since *setColumnFormat* operates
+at the sheet level it applies to the header rows too, but
+since those values are strings and not numbers, it doesn't matter.

 ```plsql
     -- This is at the sheet level